tlambert03/pycudadecon/README.md

 Conda installation coming soon, with precompiled libraries for Windows, Linux, and OSX.

+## Usage
+I'll try to write up better examples eventually, but for now take a look through the tests for examples on use.

 ___

 <sup>1</sup> D.S.C.
 Biggs and M. Andrews, Acceleration of iterative image restoration algorithms, Applied Optics, Vol. 36, No. 8, 1997.